Neurodivergent-friendly is not a label. It is a set of specific practices that change how a session runs.

 ✉️ Email: hello@order-from-chaos.co.uk

-Contact Us or check out our Services
+Contact Me, book a Discovery Call or check out my Services

 Order from Chaos